tarwn/lessthandot-hugo/blogs/content/posts/2012-01-01-displaying-and-saving-unicode-data.md

 Now, I wanted to display these 11 languages with their corresponding flags on the form, so the logical choice was to create a class with the textbox for the unicode text and image for the image flag and then instantiate this class on the form.

 The first question was what to chose for displaying unicode data?
-Rick mentioned MS Edit Box control ActiveX, but I didn&#8217;t find it in the list of my installed ActiveX.
+Rick mentioned MS Edit Box control ActiveX, but I didn't find it in the list of my installed ActiveX.
 But I found MS Forms2 TextBox ActiveX control and since I also remembered [this thread][3] on foxite forum, I decided to try this ActiveX control.

-The first problem I encountered with this ActiveX as that it didn&#8217;t show up until I clicked on it when I was running the form.
+The first problem I encountered with this ActiveX as that it didn't show up until I clicked on it when I was running the form.
 Luckily I found the following solution &#8211; invoke SetFocus of this control (I called it txtLanguage in my class) and then it was displayed correctly.
 I am not sure if my solution is the best to handle this ActiveX behavior quirks, but hey, it works.

 Ok, so far so good.
-Now, following Rick&#8217;s article I used the following in my form to get the data in the binary format:
+Now, following Rick's article I used the following in my form to get the data in the binary format:

 ```
 LOCAL lcSQL